 It is very useful that its maintenance is very scarce, cleaning is easy and it resists scratches and impacts.
 In addition, its resistance to solar rays ensures that the panels will not lose their color over the years.

 The easy installation of Max Compact Exterior makes it the ideal material for rehabilitation.
-Nowadays, after analyzing rehabilitated buildings with FunderMax, it is obtained that thermal transmissions have been reduced with an important contribution of energy saving, an effective acoustic isolation and a durable external enclosure.
+Nowadays, after analyzing rehabilitated buildings with FunderMax, it is obtained that thermal transmissions have been reduced with an important contribution of energy-saving, effective acoustic isolation, and a durable external enclosure.

 For instance, the residents of this neighborhood in Burgos, in northern Spain, with very harsh winters, say that the temperature inside their homes has risen 5 degrees compared to the previous winter - before the rehabilitation with Max Compact Exterior.

-This residential property complex, Max + Moritz in Erding, near Munich, was constructed in the 1970‘s, these nine and twelve-storey buildings have now been upgraded to comply with the latest energy efficiency and fire protection requirements.
-Before renovation could commence, around 7,000 m² of old facade (containing asbestos) had to be removed and disposed of.
-The design brief included the integration of roller shutters, doors and balcony railings.
-Ingenieurbüro Kutzschenbach from Grasbrunn, decided in favour of m.look NCore - as only this material could meet the challenging demands of the specification: high technical qualities, sustainability features, excellent aesthetics and a durable/easy-to-maintain, anti-graffiti surface.
+This residential property complex, Max + Moritz in Erding, near Munich, was constructed in the 1970s, these nine and twelve-story buildings have now been upgraded to comply with the latest energy efficiency and fire protection requirements.
+Before renovation could commence, around 7,000 m² of the old facade (containing asbestos) had to be removed and disposed of.
+The design brief included the integration of roller shutters, doors, and balcony railings.
+Ingenieurbüro Kutzschenbach from Grasbrunn decided in favor of NCore - as only this material could meet the challenging demands of the specification: high technical qualities, sustainability features, excellent aesthetics and a durable/easy-to-maintain, anti-graffiti surface.